kejtkjet1/Pewlett-Hackard-Analysis/README.md

 ### Purpose

-Analisis of the employer base of Pewlett-Hackard to evaluate how many of the current emplyees will retire in the near future, and to set up a mentorship program for the next generation of employees.
+Analysis of the employer base of Pewlett-Hackard to evaluate how many of the current emplyees will retire in the near future, and to set up a mentorship program for the next generation of employees.

 ## Analysis